Green mosques and buildings

-Expanding renewable energy and promoting the use of energy-efficient technologies are among the top priorities of Moroccan Government policy.
-The commercial and employment potentials in these areas have not yet been fully exploited.
-Many decision-makers, prospective clients and the population in general are not aware of the advantages of renewable energy and of the potential energy savings.
-As a result, demand for the associated services has so far been low.
-In addition, specialists who provide installation services for renewable energy systems require special qualifications.
+Developing renewable energy and promoting the wider use of energy-efficient technologies are among Morocco’s top political priorities.
+The potential for business and employment in these areas is not, however, being fully harnessed.
+Many decision-makers, prospective customers and the general public are unaware of the advantages of renewable energy and the potential for saving energy.
+The demand for such services has therefore so far been low.
+Moreover, the expertise required is often not available.

-Moroccan businesses benefit from new market opportunities.
-More jobs are available for specialists.
-The population is aware of the benefits of energy efficiency and renewable energy.
+Moroccan companies benefit from new market opportunities.
+Additional jobs for skilled workers are available.
+The population is sensitised to the benefits of energy efficiency and renewable energies.

-- Reducing energy consumption of mosques and other public buildings
+First of all, energy consumption in mosques and other public buildings needs to be reduced.

-The project forms part of the BMZ Special Initiative for Stability and Development in the MENA Region.
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for the people in the region.
-Within this context, over 70 additional development projects are being carried out between 2014 and 2022.
+The project is part of the BMZ special initiative for stability and development in the MENA region.
+Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
+Between 2014 and 2022 more than 70 additional development projects are being carried out under this initiative.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.

 - So far, 262 additional jobs have been created with project support.